 While most customers want data replication, the cost of the secondary hardware to implement the process often means the organization must go without or only replicate the most critical of workloads.
 The high costs are because most storage vendors require a system similar to production at the DR site.
 This requirement means that if the organization implements an all-flash array (AFA) in production, they must also implement an AFA at the DR site using the same vendor to supply both systems.

 However, replication, by itself, will not protect the organization from a ransomware attack.
 If data is encrypted on the primary storage system, a replication process will replicate that encrypted data to the secondary copies.
-There is also the potential of the malware instantiating on the disaster recovery site first and encrypting the secondary copy.
-If the organization is cross-replicating data between the two sites, there is even the potential of infecting the secondary site.
+There is also the potential for the malware to instantiate on the disaster recovery site first and encrypt the secondary copy.
+If the organization is cross-replicating data between the two sites, there is even the potential for the malware to infect the secondary site.

 Replication’s Role in Ransomware Recovery